jamieeeeeeeeeeeeeeee/picoduck/README.md

-# Acknowledgements #
-Thanks to xslendik for providing the initial picoduck code!

 # Information #
 This project is a USB Rubber Ducky clone for the Raspberry Pi Picow. **Please note that it currently relies on the Picow and having a Pimoroni Pico Display 2 - I am working on adding configuration options so you can use your own display (and no display!), and the base Pico.**